pinkeshbadjatiya/trust-inference-API/README.md

 # trust-inference-API
-An opensource API exposing multiple algorithms for infering trust in a network
+Implementation of multiple algorithms for inferring trust in the user network (social graph) using various network properties such as trust propagation, multi-aspect property, social trust etc.

 ## Instructions
 ### sTrust